-EnerSys (the "Company," "we," or "us") is the world's largest manufacturer, marketer and distributor of industrial batteries.
-We also manufacture, market and distribute products such as battery chargers, power equipment, battery accessories, and outdoor equipment enclosure solutions.
+EnerSys (the "Company," "we," or "us"), the global leader in stored energy solutions for industrial applications, manufactures and distributes reserve power and motive power batteries, battery chargers, power equipment, battery accessories and outdoor equipment enclosure solutions to customers worldwide.
 Principally, we are a downstream supplier of battery-related products to customers who have energy storage needs.
 We market our products globally to over 10,000 customers in more than 100 countries through a network of distributors, independent representatives and our internal sales force.
 Our business is highly decentralized with manufacturing locations throughout the world.
 More than half of our manufacturing capacity is located outside the United States, and approximately 60% of our net sales were generated outside the United States.
-More specifically, we currently have significant manufacturing and/or distribution facilities outside of the United States in Argentina, Australia, Belgium, Brazil, Bulgaria, Canada, France, Germany, India, Mexico, The People's Republic of China, Poland, South Africa, Spain, Switzerland, Tunisia and the United Kingdom.
+More specifically, we currently have significant manufacturing and/or distribution facilities outside of the United States in Argentina, Australia, Belgium, Brazil, Bulgaria, Canada, the Czech Republic, France, Germany, India, Italy, Mexico, The People's Republic of China, Poland, South Africa, Spain, Switzerland, Tunisia and the United Kingdom.

-On August 22, 2012, the Securities and Exchange Commission (the "SEC") issued final rules (the "Conflict Minerals Rules") to implement Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), which requires companies that file reports under the Securities Exchange Act of 1934, like us, to provide disclosures about conflict minerals that are "necessary to the functionality or production of a product manufactured by the company."
-Conflict minerals, for purposes of these Conflict Minerals Rules, are defined by the SEC to be gold, columbite-tantalite (or coltan, as it is also called), cassiterite, and wolframite, including their derivatives, which are limited to, by the SEC's rule, tantalum, tin, and tungsten, which are used to finance conflict in the Democratic Republic of Congo or adjoining countries, called the Covered Countries.
+On August 22, 2012, the Securities and Exchange Commission (the "SEC") issued final rules (the "Conflict Minerals Rules") to implement Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), which requires companies that file reports under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), like us, to provide disclosures about conflict minerals that are "necessary to the functionality or production of a product manufactured by the company."
+Conflict minerals, for purposes of these Conflict Minerals Rules, are defined by the SEC to be gold, columbite-tantalite (or coltan, as it is also called), cassiterite, and wolframite, including their derivatives, which are limited to, by the SEC's rule, tantalum, tin, and tungsten, unless the Secretary of State determines that additional derivatives are financing conflict in the Democratic Republic of Congo or adjoining countries, called the Covered Countries.

 These Conflict Minerals Rules promulgated by the SEC require companies like us to undertake a three-step process.
 First, we need to determine if these new rules apply to us by determining if conflict minerals are necessary to the functionality or production of products that we manufacture or contract to be manufactured.
-If the new rules apply, we are required to conduct a reasonable country of origin inquiry to determine if the conflict minerals in our supply chain during the calendar year ended December 31, 2013 originated from the Covered Countries.
+If the new rules apply, we are required to conduct a reasonable country of origin inquiry to determine if the conflict minerals in our supply chain during the calendar year ended December 31, 2014 originated from the Covered Countries.
 If we are unable to draw a conclusion from our reasonable country of origin inquiry, we are required to exercise due diligence on the conflict minerals' source and chain of custody and to prepare a more detailed Conflict Minerals Report.